AlexReyesHuezo/AlexReyesHuezo/README.md

 <!--
 **AlexReyesHuezo/AlexReyesHuezo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+I’m Alex, a Web developer based in El Salvador, who is passionate about web A11y.

+How rewarding it is to get the Web right!
+That's why I'm constantly learning about open web standards to achieve semantic and consistent masterpieces.
+I’m looking to collaborate in areas like Design Systems, Product Design, Developer Experience, e-Commerce, Cryptography, among others.

+- 💬 Ask me about HTML, CSS, WCAG & JavaScript.
+- 👯 I’m currently a contributor for MDN Web Docs.

+- ⚡ Fun fact: I enjoy doing permaculture and I like to read and study math and physics.